 You might also need to pay to advertise your services, host a website, and more.
 This doesn’t mean you can’t make a great living as a holistic health provider, but it does mean you need to look at more than just hourly fees billed to clients when calculating your potential salary.

-You can explore average salaries in popular holistic careers below.
+You can explore median salaries in popular holistic careers below.

 Holistic Healthcare: A Growing Market

 A notable benefit of the growing acceptance of and demand for holistic professionals is an increase in insurance reimbursement.
 While not all holistic health disciplines are recognized by insurance companies, some, such as nutritionists, acupuncturists, midwives, and massage therapists, sometimes are.

 One example of this: The American Massage Therapy Association reported a 3% increase in insurance reimbursement for massage therapy between 2018 and 2019.

 Another example comes from a place you might not expect, but that has serious implications for holistic health.
 Medicare, the national health insurance program that services more than 60 million Americans, provides coverage for some holistic services, including: